Brewers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- In four games as the underdog over the last 10 matchups, the Brewers have posted a mark of 2-2.

-- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on six occasions.
+- In their previous 10 matchups with a total posted by oddsmakers, the Brewers and their foes are 5-5-0 when it comes to hitting the over.

-- The Brewers' previous 10 games have not had a runline set by oddsmakers.
+- The Brewers' previous 10 contests have not had a spread posted by bookmakers.

 Discover More About This Game